 Your arms govern how effectively you compress the blank.
 If you are bursting blood vessels to get leads out and groaning like a shot putter, the rod isn’t being worked properly, the effort is coming from you.

 Your left arm gripping the butt of the blank should be straight and extended, the right arm bent at the elbow so the reel is directly above your head.
-Being cack handed my arms are the other way around in the picture, but I accept you righties are in the majority and caption it accordingly.
-Professional to the end!
+Being left-handed my arms are the other way around in the picture, but I accept you righties are in the majority and so have used right-handed instructions accordingly.

-With the tips that follow, most should be able to fish bags at these ranges without considering new kit, and most importantly of all, SAFELY.
+With the following tips, most should be able to fish bags at these ranges without considering new kit, and most importantly of all, safely.

 Long casting is about technique and a fortune on high test curve carbon won’t necessarily help.
-Years back the Mail sent me out to trial distance rods, varying from £100 to three times that.
-Give or take five yards I cast the same distance with them all (measured 150-160 yards) because that is what my ability allowed me to do.
+Years back I trialled distance rods, varying from £100 to three times that.
+Give or take five yards, I cast the same distance with them all (measured 150-160 yards) because that's what my ability allowed me to do.

 Good technique and reasonable tackle casts further than specialist kit with less ability.
 Your ability is the factor limiting distance, not tackle.